Arbeit macht frei, or “Work will set you free”

-Instead, Total recovery is the complete mobilisation of your resources to maximise the potential for your gains in healing.
+Instead, Total recovery is the complete mobilization of your resources to maximize the potential for your gains in healing.
 To truly make gains when our bodies are pitted against death or risk of serious illness, experiencing improvement in our health condition may indeed mean there can pose no obstacle in your path to recovery.
 Mobilize all your resources to achieve your goals.
 Total health and healing, natural recovery means taking all the unknowns and revealing them as markers and meter sticks to measure our gains and decrease the risk of relapse.

 Here is where folks get even more uneasy and apprehensive about our Final Solution.
 Positive or negative trends, shifts, and ways of talking about mental health, like the fascist lingo here at Mental Health Affairs or more flowery prose of Pat Deegan in more than just the day’s language.

 Throughout the discourse and every intersection, these shifts show that society crosses paths with the psychiatric patient, most significantly treating the disorder.

 From an illness of the soul to the mind, medicalization has crept into mental health in all ways.
 My point with all this change talk is that when it comes to the great crisis…there is no crisis!